dwpeng/bingo/README.md

 ### add a new executable file

-bingo can copy or link a executable file to the `$HOME/.bingo/bin` directory. if you don't specify the name, bingo will use the file name as the name
+bingo can copy or link an executable file to the `$HOME/.bingo/bin` directory. if you don't specify the name, bingo will use the file name as the name

 ```bash
 bingo cp /usr/bin/ls